-Net finance costs are primarily comprised of the following: (i) the change in fair value of the contingent consideration payable to Phillips; (ii) the CIBC Loan (as defined herein) accreting to the principal amount repayable and its related interest expense; (iii) the change in the fair value of the derivative liability warrants; (iv) the lease liability interest expense; (v) foreign exchange gain or losses; and (vi) interest income.
+Net finance costs are primarily comprised of the following: (i) the change in fair value of the contingent consideration payable to Phillips; (ii) the CIBC Loan (as defined herein) accreting to the principal amount repayable and its related interest expense; (iii) the change in the fair value of the derivative liability warrants; (iv) the lease liability interest expense; (v) foreign exchange gain or losses; (vi) interest income; and (vii) the change in amortized cost of trade and other receivables.
 The Company repaid the CIBC Loan on February 4, 2020.